jodesarro/scalar-surface-frozen-waves/README.md

 - **file_in**: the file path to the F function in <a href="https://math.nist.gov/MatrixMarket/formats.html">Matrix Market Array File Format (MTX)</a>;
 - **file_out**: the file path to save the intensities in <a href="https://math.nist.gov/MatrixMarket/formats.html">MTX</a>;

-An example of usage within <a href="https://www.wolfram.com/mathematica/">Mathematica software</a> is in the folder [example-with-mathematica](example-with-mathematica) where sfwi.exe was compiled at a Windows-x64 architecture.
+An example of usage within <a href="https://www.wolfram.com/mathematica/">Mathematica software</a> is in the folder [example-with-mathematica](example-with-mathematica) where surface-frozen-waves.exe was compiled at a Windows-x64 architecture.

 ## References
 [[1](#surface-frozen-waves-intensity)] <a href="https://doi.org/10.1364/JOSAB.36.000638">L. A. Ambrosio, “Millimeter-structured nondiffracting surface beams,” J. Opt.
 Soc.
 Am.
 B, vol. 36, no. 3, p.
 638, Mar.
 2019.</a>